anycodes/DynamicTokenEncryption/readme.md

 # Dynamic Token Encryption System for Serverless Architectures

+> ⚠️ FOR EDUCATIONAL PURPOSES ONLY - This is a reference implementation for learning serverless security concepts.
+Production deployment requires thorough security review, proper key management integration, and code adaptation to match specific requirements and security standards.

 ## Important Disclaimer

 **NOTE: This project is for educational purposes only.
 The code provided has not been integrated into any production system and should not be used as-is in a production environment without thorough security review and testing.**